 Where can I find TRIG’s Key Information Document (KID)?

-TRIG’s Key Information Document can be found here under Reports & Publications in the Investor Relations section of this website.
+TRIG’s Key Information Document can be found on the Reports & Publications page of this website.

 Will I incur Guernsey tax on my dividends?